SpaceX successful in final test before manned flight | DW | 19.01.2020

 SpaceX, the private aerospace firm founded by Elon Musk, on Sunday completed its final test before it sends astronauts into space in as little as two months.
 The test launch in Florida consisted of a blast-off followed by the rocket exploding in order to mimic an emergency escape situation.

-The unmanned Falcon 9 rocket took off as scheduled, and just over a minute later the Dragon crew capusule catapulted out of it.
+The unmanned Falcon 9 rocket took off as scheduled, and just over a minute later the Dragon crew capsule catapulted out of it.

 Containing two crash test dummies, the capsule reached an altitude of about 27 miles (44 kilometers) before parachuting down into the ocean without incident.